qrichert/moontool/README.md

 You can run it bare for real-time data, or pass it a Unix timestamp of a specific moment in time (negative timestamps allowed).

+To install it, run `make && sudo make install`.

 ```
 $ moontool 788104414